NAU-CCL/Epymorph/README.md

 Prototype EpiMoRPH system written in Python for exploring object-oriented design work.

-The primary entry point to the program (currently) is `main.py`.
+The primary entry point to the program (currently) is `__main__.py`.
+It is designed to execute example scripts (found in the `examples` directory), so you'll also need to pass the `--sim` parameter (or `-s` for short) naming which script to run (the example script's name without its extension; see example below).

 System submodules include `epi.py` (IPM), `geo.py` (GeoM), and `movement.py` (MM). `simulation.py` brings all of these together in an execution loop (RUME) to produce incidence and prevalence output.

 The `model` directory contains the implementation of an IPM and GeoM corresponding to the Pei influenza paper (pulling data from included csv files).
 Relevant movement clauses are available to configure its MM.
+The `examples` directory contains scripts which "compile" modules into a runnable form.

 ## Project setup